speedruncomorg/api/version1/pagination.md

 * ``GET /users?offset=20&max=5`` - users 21 to 25

 Instead of manually constructing these parameters, it is recommended that API clients use the available links that the API offers.
-This makes API clients more reobust in case we change the pagination in a future API version.
+This makes API clients more robust in case we change the pagination in a future API version.

 The API does not provide the total number of elements for each collection, so API clients must fetch